StickySerum/gauntlet-map/README.md

-# Gauntlet-Map
+# Gauntlet Map
-A plugin for RuneLite that adds a real time map for the current instance of The Gauntlet
+A map of The Gauntlet that updates in real time without needing to open the map interface.
+It will show where the demi boss rooms are located on the map and display which demi boss spawned in which room.